We Are All Brooklyn Fellowship Against Hate (WAABFAH)

 The We are All Brooklyn Fellowship Against Hate

 The We Are All Brooklyn Fellowship Against Hate (WAABFAH) is an integral part of our response to the challenge of rising hate in our respective neighborhoods, boroughs, and city.
-This initiative is in its third year and is created in partnership with The Center for Shared Society at the Jewish Community Relations Council of NY and the Mayor’s Office for the Prevention of Hate Crimes, as part of the Partners Against the Hate (PATH-Forward) initiative.
+This initiative is created in partnership with The Center for Shared Society at the Jewish Community Relations Council of NY and the Mayor’s Office for the Prevention of Hate Crimes, as part of the Partners Against the Hate (PATH-Forward) initiative.
+The third cohort graduated in June of 2024.

 We welcome applicants who serve in mid- to senior- level roles from any Brooklyn based nonprofit organizations that serve as messengers and partners within their respective communities to combat and respond to bias-motivated violence.

-This in-person fellowship will meet seven times between January and June on Wednesday mornings between 9:00am-1:00pm and will include a subsidized trip to DC as well as seed money for programming designed to bring communities together.
+This in-person fellowship traditionally meets seven times between January and June on Wednesday mornings between 9:00am-1:00pm and includes a subsidized trip to DC as well as seed money for programming designed to bring communities together.

 • De-escalation training led by the New York State Division of Human Rights